enkron/enkron.github.io/README.md

 ```

 # render HTML into PDF
-In order to use [`wkhtmltopdf`](https://wkhtmltopdf.org) crate eponymous utility should be
+In order to use `wkhtmltopdf` crate eponymous utility
-installed on a building platform.
+[wkhtmltopdf](https://wkhtmltopdf.org) should be installed on a building
+platform.

 ## Arch Linux
 ```bash